 Does tea tree oil irritate the scalp?

-Tea tree oil is a “neat” oil, which means it can be applied directly to skin without diluting first.
+Tea tree oil can usually be applied to the skin without causing irritation.
 That being said, you can still have an allergic reaction to tea tree oil, which would cause redness and irritation.
 Always test a small patch of skin before applying it liberally to the scalp.
 If irritation occurs, wash it off immediately.

 Is it ok to leave tea tree oil on hair overnight?